ayoayco/ayoayco/README.md

 - 📰 **ABS-CBN News (Jun.
 30, 2014):** [Project NOAH identifies landslide-prone provinces](https://www.youtube.com/watch?v=LKrV6vtGZEA&ab_channel=ABS-CBNNews)
   - came in as a senior frontend engineer, as well as provide support during operations

-## My open-source journey (so far)
+### Open Source & Sponsorships

-I am an open-source newbie.
+I am an open source newbie.
 Since I started around August 2022, my open-source efforts now include:
 1. [Cozy](https://github.com/ayoayco/cozy) - Privacy-respecting, content-focused app that helps users focus on the information they need
 1. [Astro Reactive](https://github.com/astro-reactive) - Exploration of simpler development patterns for complex use cases
 1. [Astro Resume](https://sr.ht/~ayoayco/astro-resume/) - Utilities to send primitive & complex values from the server to the client script with types preserved.
 This is a direct result of efforts in Astro Reactive